Behrooz30/MyWorkSample-Brands-/README.md

 attacks.
 The used technologies in this project are :

-C# , ASP.Net Core 2.1 , MVC , Repository Design Pattern , EF , EF Core , Ajax , Dependency Injection , XUnit , Javascript , TDD , Unit Test , XUnit , JWT , Web API , Identity , SQL Server 2017 (SSMS 17.4).
+C# , ASP.Net Core 2.1 , MVC , Repository Pattern , EF , EF Core , Ajax , Dependency Injection , XUnit , Javascript , TDD , Unit Test , XUnit , JWT , Web API , Identity , SQL Server 2017 (SSMS 17.4).

 **Important** : As much as possible ,I selected meaningful names for variables , functions ,classes and other members of project ,therefor ,this project is approximately *self document*.